Advance-Technologies-Foundation/clio/README.md

 2. Download and extract clio [release](https://github.com/Advance-Technologies-Foundation/clio/releases/latest)
 3. [Register](https://www.architectryan.com/2012/10/02/add-to-the-path-on-mac-os-x-mountain-lion/) clio folder in PATH system variables if you want to use clio alias

-Execute these command in terminal
+Execute these commands in terminal

 ```
 cd ~/clio folder/